ekmett/rounded/README.markdown

 Please, feel free to contact me with questions, concerns, or bug fixes.

-I can be reached via github or on the #haskell IRC channel on irc.freenode.net.
+I can be reached as ekmett via github or as edwardk on the #haskell IRC channel on irc.freenode.net.

 -Edward Kmett